 Of course, the other situation in which traction control can be applied is when your car is struggling to gain traction in a low-friction environment.

 The classic case is that of the modern Range Rover, which uses the in-built anti lock braking system to gently brake a slipping wheel to help restore traction and grip.

 Written like that, it sounds simple and low-tech (and it is a bit more complicated than I describe) and barely effective, but the reality is anything but.
 I took a new Range Rover along a favourite green lane a couple of years ago, not knowing that it had deteriorated significantly since I’d last driven it.

 Like a fool, I was travelling alone and, to make things worse, there wasn’t the space to turn around.

 I kept driving and the Range Rover completed the whole ten-mile stretch with aplomb on road tyres, much to the amusement of a pair of fully kitted-out Land Rovers – complete with raised suspension, winches, and knobbly tyres – that had got stuck at the other end.

 Modern cars are all but immune to the insidious effects of cross winds on motorways and other fast roads.

 The same can not be said of lorries, vans and other high-sided vehicles whose bulk acts as a very effective sail in high winds; in extreme circumstances they can be blown over, but even a moderate breeze can blow them across a carriageway with predictably serious consequences.

-Mercedes-Benz uses the ABS fitted to some of its vans to control this movement by (yes, you’ve guessed it) judiciously applying the brakes to a wheel to help steady it, reducing lateral movement.
+Mercedes-Benz uses the ant lock braking system fitted to some of its vans to control this movement by (yes, you’ve guessed it) judiciously applying the brakes to a wheel to help steady it, reducing lateral movement.

 I drove a prototype on a test-track in Germany and was astonished at how serious the problem was – and how effective such a simple intervention as ABS could be.